Originally published in 2012, updated with new ideas in May 2026.

 Whatever works for your family is what is the best idea!

-The only thing I don’t like about summer is how sometimes I feel like I turn into a big nagger to help the kids stay on task.
+I am a huge fan of summer.
+The only thing I have found that I don’t like about summer is how sometimes I feel like I turn into a big nagger to help the kids stay on task.

 Becoming a “big nagger” is not part of what I daydream about when I think of summer.

-That’s what I love so much about these goals.
+That’s one thing I love so much about these goals.

 It isn’t a perfect plan, of course.
 Some summers work better than others.